Create a New Project

 If this is your first time running

-you will be prompted to log in to the Pulumi service.
+pulumi commands, you may be prompted to log in to the

-in order to deliver a reliable experience.
-It is free for individual use, with
+to deliver a reliable experience.
+It's free for individual use, with features available for teams, and

-the prompt opens up a web browser allowing you to either sign in or sign up.
+self-managed options are also available.
+Hitting Enter at the prompt opens a browser for you to sign in or

 After logging in, the CLI will proceed with walking you through creating a new project.

-First, you will be asked for a project name and description.
+First, you will be asked for a project name and project description.
 Hit

 ENTER to accept the default values or specify new values.

-Next, you will be asked for the name of a stack.
+Next, you will be asked for a stack name.
 Hit

 ENTER to accept the default value of